simonlav24/wormsGame/README.md

 - Cooldown - weapons have a cooldown for 4 turns.
 - Warped - horizontal map warp. *experimental*
-- Random - complete random worm choosing.
+- Random - the worm of the next turn is randomly picked.
+"Teams" means completely random worm and team.
+"Worms" means random worm but team cycle regularly.
 - Manual placing - place worms manually.
 - Darkness - dark game mode. use flares to illuminate areas near you.
-- Closed map - square map bounding.
+- Closed map - cant exit the map bounding box.
-- Forts - teams spawn in cluster.
+- Forts - teammates spawn in cluster.
 - Digging - worms are underground. dig your way around. recommended with darkness.